kubecost/docs/using-kubecost/navigating-the-kubecost-ui/legacy-teams.md

 ## Notes about user roles

 User roles can always be optionally configured using the UI or by adjusting the Helm flags in your *values.yaml*.
-There is no reequirement to choose one or the other.
+There is no requirement to choose one or the other.

 Kubecost RBAC follows the principle of most privilege.
 If a user is added to multiple teams with different roles, they will assume the role with the highest authority unless Allocation Filters are used to limit role functions.